 However, for a simple purchase – a new PC, basic printer or computer accessories – you’ll get the best deal from a manufacturer or reseller.

 Your in-house IT expertise will influence your supplier choice to a large extent.
 Having dedicated IT staff will make you less reliant on your IT provider for advice, allowing you to make savings by buying different items from different suppliers.

-Manufacturers such as Dell provide the advantage of not only offering market-leading products and solutions but also consultancy services and full IT support to advise you on what IT best suits your individual needs.
+Manufacturers provide the advantage of not only offering market-leading products and solutions but also consultancy services and full IT support to advise you on what IT best suits your individual needs.

 And if your business lacks dedicated IT staff, it’s helpful to ask peers for IT recommendations.
 Online IT Forums are a great place to pose questions and get advice from other business owners.